 Congratulations!
-If you’re reading this then you’ve already taken an important first step towards greater health and happiness by signing up for a Mindfulness course.
-You’ve made a commitment to prioritise your own wellbeing for the next eight weeks, and to learn tools and techniques to help you thrive long-term.
+If you’re reading this then you’ve already taken an important first step towards a fuller, healthier, more joyful life by signing up for a Mindfulness course.
+You’ve made a commitment to invest in your own wellbeing for the next eight weeks, and to learn tools and techniques to help you thrive long-term.

-These tips will help you get as much as possible from your course.
-They are drawn from my experience of teaching Mindfulness to dozens of students over the last few years, in all kinds of settings; mental health charities, community groups, big companies.
+The following tips will help you get as much as possible from your course.
+They are drawn from my experience of teaching Mindfulness to dozens of students over the last few years, in all kinds of settings including mental health charities, community groups and workplaces.
 I hope you’ll find them helpful and reassuring.

 1. Keep an open mind